dougplant/supermoon/README.md

 # road map:
-* make "importbiblioshare.php" get some data into the database, identifiers and title strings for now
+* make "importbiblioshare.php" get some data into the database, identifiers and title strings for now ** working on findorcreate identifiers:
+  ** roughed out the find query
+  ** have to now create core record plus all the identifier records needed ** assuming that the id of the core record is "$hRecord" ** ... kind of thinking that this is going to have an analog for ezp storage
 * complete the schema sql
 * complete the parser
 * build management ui